oscar-bender-stone/honors-thesis/source/template/ams-article.typ

   show figure.where(kind: "theorem"): it => block(spacing: 11.5pt, {
     theorem-supplement(it)
     [ ]
-    {
+    // This is the correct way to get italics + nested bold {
       show strong: s => text(weight: 700, style: "normal", s.body)
       emph(it.body)